Wavephoria/AdventureGame/README.md

 # Update 20/2-23
+- Game is playable but lack stuff to do except just fighting!
 - Map generated from a premade map in Excel
 - Movement implemented
 - Player can now check stats and decide movement each turn